ArjanCodes/examples/protocols_abc/README.md

 # Use Protocols to only define what's needed (screencast)

 - Change the example to split the Protocol class in two parts.
+- Show what switching on and off type checking (python.analysis.typeCheckingMode) does to both ABCs and Protocols.
+With type checking, ABC gives an error when you try to create an instance.
+Protocols give an error when you try to use a class at a place where it doesn't match the protocol.

 # Final thoughts